apibara/starknet-react/README.md

 ## Projects using StarkNet React

 - [Bitmap Box](https://www.bitmapbox.xyz/) - on-chain 2D block-building game.
+- [Eykar](https://eykar.org/) - on-chain game of conquest and strategy.

 _Using StarkNet React?
 Add your project to this list by opening a Pull Request._